TranDuong874/No-where-to-hide/README.md

-# No_where_to_run-game-
+# No_where_to_hide-game-
-No where to run is a simple horror game where the objective of the player is to collect all the coins to escape from the monster
+No where to hide is a simple horror game where the objective of the player is to collect all the coins to escape from the monster

 ## Game control
 * W,A,S,D keys to move around